Criminal Defense Latest Articles

 Do you need help fighting a personal protection order?
 Unhappy with your current attorney?
 Request a free consultation now.

-Types of PPOs
+Types of Personal Protection Orders

 Michigan has three types of PPOs: Domestic Relationship PPOs, Non-domestic (Stalking) PPOs, and Non-domestic Sexual Assault PPOs.
 The latter is available to victims of sexual assault, victims who have received obscene material, and petitioners who have been placed in reasonable apprehension of sexual assault by the respondent.
 You can find domestic violence resources here.